Santiago Cabrera: Career

 Concurrent with his final year at the centre, he made his television debut with small roles in the British television series Battlefield Britain, Judge John Deed, Spooks and As If.
 His first role after graduating from drama school was Montano in Shakespeare's Othello, at the Northampton Theatre Royal.
-He also starred in the 2006 film Love and Other Disasters as the Argentinian Paolo Sarmiento, alongside Brittany Murphy and Matthew Rhys.
+He also appeared in the 2006 film Love and Other Disasters as the Argentinian Paolo Sarmiento, alongside Brittany Murphy and Matthew Rhys.

 He has appeared on American television first in Empire, as Octavius.
 He appeared as Isaac Mendez in the NBC series Heroes; once the character's arc ended, he narrated some episodes of the BBC's spin-off documentary series Heroes Unmasked.
 He also played Lancelot in the BBC drama series Merlin and Aramis in The Musketeers.

-In addition to his fluency in Spanish, English, French and Italian, Cabrera is skilled in tennis, hockey and scuba diving.
 On 20 January 2007 episode of the NBC Universal late-night programme Vivo Mun2, Cabrera discussed his semi-professional football career in London before he fully committed to acting.
 He also stated that C.D.
 Universidad Católica of Santiago is his favourite team, however, he remains a fan of London club Queens Park Rangers F.C., for which he was a mascot as a child.
-Although he considers Santiago his hometown, he splits his time between London and Los Angeles.

-In 2007, Cabrera was cast as Aquaman in the unmade George Miller film Justice League: Mortal.

 On 7 September 2008, Cabrera participated in Soccer Aid, a British charity football match in support of UNICEF.
 He later repeated this venture in 2014, playing once again for the Rest of the World.
 In November 2008 he played for the Hollywood United team in a special charity match raising money for people affected by the devastation of Hurricane Ike.

 Santiago has also played the role of Darius Tanz in the CBS/Netflix show Salvation.

-On 4 March 2019, CBS announced Cabrera was cast in Star Trek: Picard, starring Patrick Stewart, which started shooting in April 2019.
+On 4 March 2019, CBS announced Cabrera was cast in Star Trek: Picard, starring Patrick Stewart, which began shooting in April 2019.
 He played the supporting role of Captain Cristobal Rios in the limited series.
 Cabrera appeared in Disney's Godmothered in 2020.

 On 9 September 2021, Cabrera announced he would return to Star Trek: Picard for the series' second season with a trailer posted to his Instagram.
-On May 5, 2022, Cabrera promoted the final episode of the second season of Picard on his Instagram.
+On 5 May 2022, Cabrera promoted the final episode of the second season of Picard on his Instagram.
 It was his last appearance on the series.

+In 2024, he played Richard Deetz, husband of Lydia and father of Astrid Deetz, in Beetlejuice Beetlejuice, a sequel to 1988's Beetlejuice.

 Personal life

-Cabrera is married to Anna Marcea, a theatre director.
-Their son was born in April 2016.
+Cabrera is married to Anna Marcea, a theatre director, they have a son.